justdunno/copyPasteResearch/README.md

     ```

 - **3).
 Use copy.deepcopy() for deep copy** \
-    Deep copy method make sure the old contents are inserted into the new varible while the new varible being constructed.
+    Deep copy method make sure the old contents are inserted into the new variable while the new variable is being constructed.
     ```
     For example, if a is a compound object *a = [1, 2, 3]* and then we do *b = copy.deepcopy(a)*, object b and object a would refer to the different addresses.
     When we alter *"a"* to be *"a.append(4)"*, then we would have *"a = [1, 2, 3, 4]"* and still *"b = [1, 2, 3]"*.